-- Applicants must have a Bachelor's Degree from an accredited institution with a minimum grade average of 80 points (B), as well as experience and/or interest in Public Health.
+Applicants must possess a Bachelor's Degree from an accredited institution with a minimum grade average of 80 points, as well as experience and/or interest in Public and occupational Health.

-- Project Track: Students who chose to do a project must complete 44 credits of coursework.
+Project Track: Students who chose this track must complete 44 credits of coursework.

 All courses are taught in Hebrew unless specified otherwise.